GeorgeChenZJ/deepcount/README.md

 ### Data
 - Prepare the dataset first and modify data.py to make the data accessible.
 See data.py for detail.
 The current code of data.py is for Shanghai Tech Part B. Before training the model download Shanghai Tech dataset should be downloaded (https://drive.google.com/file/d/16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI/view).
-Change 'data_dir' in data.py to correct path for the dataset.
+Change 'data_dir' in data.py and relevant codes for loading the dataset.

 ### Run
 - Set batch size and number of devices in train.py and then run